check_postgres without Nagios (Postgres checkpoints)

 POSTGRES_CHECKPOINT CRITICAL: Last checkpoint was 842 seconds ago

-I'm not advocating replacing Nagios of course: there are many other good reasons to use Nagios instead of cron, but this worked well for the situation at hand.
-Other actions, feature requests, and patches for check_postgres are always welcome, either on the check_postgres bug tracker or the mailing list.
+I’m not advocating replacing Nagios of course: there are many other good reasons to use Nagios instead of cron, but this worked well for the situation at hand.
+Other actions, feature requests, and patches for check_postgres are always welcome, either on the check_postgres GitHub repository or the mailing list.